dart-lang/build/README.md

 that is compatible across build systems (pub, bazel, standalone runner).

 For packages doing code generation this should generally be the only package against which there is a public dependency.
-Packages may have a dev_depenency on one or more of the other packages.
+Packages may have a dev_dependency on one or more of the other packages.

 ## [build_config](https://github.com/dart-lang/build/blob/master/build_config/README.md)